emojicode/emojicode.github.io/src/reference/documentation.md

   🔮 1 0
   ```

-Although there is of course no obligation to do so, these comments traditionally
+Although there is, of course, no obligation to do so, these comments
-use Markdown.
-All packages that ship with Emojicode are documented this way and
+traditionally use Markdown.
+All packages that ship with Emojicode are documented
-are automatically compiled into the Package Index of this documentation.
+this way and are automatically compiled into the Package Index of this
+documentation.

 The compiler furthmore offers an option to create a JSON report about a package,
 including all documentation added with documentation tokens.
 To learn more about